niftyx/get-rewards/Readme.md

 1. Install NodeJS 10.22.0 / NPM
 2. Run `npm i`
-3. Add you infura API Key to `.env`
+3. Add your infura API Key to `.env`
 4. Open `index.js` and set the pool ID for the corresponding pool in `POOL`, and your wallet address in `ADDRESS`.
-Pools IDs:
+Pool IDs:

    - GSWAP-ETH: 0
    - GSWAP-SHROOM: 1